 - Sealing tape for your retaining bars

-All of this can be purchased from any online RV parts retailer you like.
+This can be purchased from any online RV parts retailer you like.

 General safety tips

-As we proceed, please take care to ensure your safety while working on your roof.
+As we proceed, please ensure your safety while working on your roof.
 While it’s not as high up as most building roofs, your work here will still take you high enough into the air to cause some damage if you fall.
 Be careful and take your time.
 While your roof should be strong enough to hold your weight, a significantly damaged roof might not hold up as well as expected.

 Getting started

-Most of the fixtures on your roof should simply screw on and off.
+Most of the fixtures on your roof should screw on and off.
 Remember to inspect each screw or bolt to see if it needs to be replaced with a new one at the end of the process.
-If any items are riveted onto your roof, then you’ll need to drill out those rivets and remove the item that way.
+If any items are riveted onto your roof, you’ll need to drill out those rivets and remove the item that way.

-Once the roof is clear of all fixtures, you can release the roofing material itself by unscrewing and removing the retaining bar and any caps on the other sides.
+Once the roof is clear of all fixtures, you can release the roofing material by unscrewing and removing the retaining bar and any caps on the other sides.
 These materials should also be inspected as they are being removed to decide which, if any, will need to be replaced.
-With all these items, including the roof fixtures, you may need to scrape away the old RV caulk previously used to seal their seams in order to locate all the screws holding them in place.
+With all these items, including the roof fixtures, you may need to scrape away the old RV caulk previously used to seal their seams to locate all the screws holding them in place.

 Assessing roof integrity